Demaga/demaga.github.io/_posts/2024-12-16-intercepting-websocket-messages-to-analyze-geoguessr-party-games.md

 ```

 I made [a gist](https://gist.github.com/Demaga/1c4a4ef634204156667503eacda529a9) with full working example.
 It's pretty concise and, surprisingly, it works in both Chrome and Firefox!
-Hovewer, there are a couple of caveats:
+However, there are a couple of caveats:
 - monkey-patching WebSocket object might break functionality that relies on it, so it has to be done with caution
 - it's executed in content script, while you might want to access some features available only in service workers (background scripts); in this case, send a message to service worker with [browser.runtime.sendMessage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage)
 - it must be executed in the "MAIN" world, while you might want to communicate with other parts of your extension; in this case, send a message with [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)